Ways to Help an Addicted Friend

 This guide will help you learn more about the signs of addiction and provide tips on providing the best help possible.

-Is My Friend Addicted to Drugs?
+How to Know if My Friend is Addicted to Drugs?

 Addiction is a chronic relapsing disease characterized by a loss of control and continued substance use despite negative consequences.1 It’s not up to you to diagnose your friend’s addiction—only a physician or other qualified clinician can do this—but it is helpful to know the warning signs.